The House of Mirth: Plot summary

 To avoid having to spend time alone with Julia, the Trenors, Simon Rosedale, or anyone else she considers a possible source of embarrassment or boredom, Lily begins to accept invitations from people with whom she would not ordinarily socialize.
 These include the Wellington Brys, who are newcomers to the New York social scene, and whose social rise is being engineered by Carry Fisher.
 Carry, a fallen aristocrat who supports herself by acting as a social secretary to usher newly wealthy people into fashionable society, invites Lily to social events hosted by Louisa Bry.
 Lily also attends the opera with Carry, Simon, and Gus.
 In the eyes of high society, Lily cheapens herself by voluntarily associating with her social inferiors.
 She returns to Bellomont only to find that her peers now look at her with derision and disgust.

-One of Julia's temporary servants, who is also the charwoman at Selden's apartment, sells Lily a package of torn love letters.
+One of Julia's temporary servants, who is also the charwoman at Lawrence's apartment, sells Lily a package of torn love letters.
 These were written by Bertha Dorset years earlier, and they represent a chance for Lily to deal with her enemy.
 But instead of blackmailing Bertha into a positive relationship, Lily tries to neutralize the gossip by making herself useful to Bertha.
 Bertha, who is in a sexual relationship with Ned Silverton, relies on Lily to distract her husband, George.

 The extent to which Lily's reputation is damaged becomes obvious when she publicly appears in a way that comes across as advertising her availability for an illicit relationship.
 Following Carry's advice, the Wellington Brys throw a large "general entertainment" featuring tableaux vivants portrayed by a dozen fashionable women in their set, including Miss Bart.

-The pièce de résistance of this successful event turns out to be the portrayal of Mrs. Lloyd in Sir Joshua Reynolds' famous 18th-century painting (1775–1776).
-The portrait shows a woman suggestively clad.
+The standout of this event was the portrayal of Mrs. Lloyd in Sir Joshua Reynolds' 18th-century painting (1775–1776).
+The portrait shows a woman dressed suggestively.
 (Note: the portrait shows "a woman in profile with her hair piled high, carving her husband's name on a tree and dressed in an ivory robe that looks diaphanously loose and provocatively clinging at once.")
-As the curtain opens on this last scene, the gasp of approval heard from the audience is not so much for Reynolds' interpretation of Mrs. Lloyd as it is for the loveliness of Lily Bart herself — marking the pinnacle of her social success but also the annihilation of whatever reputation is left to her.
-For better or for worse, she has transitioned from a marriageable "girl" to a not-quite-reputable woman similar to Carry Fisher.
-Yet she does not do as Carry Fisher does and accept the loss of her respectability as the price she must pay to maintain a position in society.
+As the curtain opens on this last scene, the gasp of approval heard from the audience is not so much for Reynolds' interpretation of Mrs. Lloyd as it is for the loveliness of Lily Bart herself.
+This marks the height of her social success, but also the destruction of her remaining reputation.
+Come what may, she has transitioned from a marriageable "girl" to a not-quite-reputable woman similar to Carry Fisher.
+Yet she does not do as Carry Fisher does and instead accepts the loss of her respectability as the price she must pay to maintain a position in society.